-Our overall Customers' Satisfaction Survey score in FY2021 was recorded at 4.05, down from 4.15 in FY2020 due to the abovementioned challenges while still meeting our target of 3.5.
-Through the survey, we obtained valuable input and comments from customers which we take seriously and reported them in the monthly Management Review meetings to be considered in our process improvement.
+Our overall Customers' Satisfaction Survey score in FY2022 was 4.09, an increase from 4.05 in FY2021 due to a significant improvement in the "Customer Service" scoring, as complaints lodged were responded to and resolved by our team promptly.
+Our target of achieving a minimum average score of 3.5 has also been met continuously through the observed improvement in scores.
+Through the survey, we obtained valuable input and comments from customers which we value highly and take seriously, and reported them in the monthly Management Review meetings for consideration in our process improvement efforts.